lupyuen/nuttx-blockly/README.md

 ![Running our Drag-n-Drop App on NuttX Emulator](https://lupyuen.github.io/images/quickjs2-emulator.png)

-_How did Blockly pass the JavaScript to NuttX Emulator?_
+_How did Blockly pass the Generated JavaScript to NuttX Emulator?_

 When we click the "Run on Emulator" button, our Blockly Website saves the Generated JavaScript to the Web Browser Local Storage: [index.ts](https://github.com/lupyuen/nuttx-blockly/blob/main/src/index.ts#L72-L78)